Vectorized/solady/README.md

-├─ LibRLP — "Library for RLP encoding and CREATE address computation" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ LibZip — "Library for compressing and decompressing bytes" ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
+├─ LibRLP — "Library for RLP encoding and CREATE address computation" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ LibZip — "Library for compressing and decompressing bytes" ├─ LibClone — "Minimal proxy library"
 ├─ Initializable — "Initializable mixin for the upgradeable contracts" ├─ UUPSUpgradeable — "UUPS proxy mixin"